REDMOND GARDEN CLUB

 Picture

-My first choice is Kitchen Garden Revival by Nicole Burke
+Kitchen Garden Revival by Nicole Burke

 This book entices one to think a little outside the box (or rather in it) while creating raised vegetable gardens.
 The author owns Rooted Garden a design firm based in Houston.
 That made me cautious until I saw that she also has offices in Chicago but with two such diverse climates, it was worth checking out.